Does Cranberry Juice Help You To Clean Marijuana Out Of Your System and Pass a Drug Test?

 There is a lot of supporting scientific evidence that confirms that taking aspirin some hours before taking a drug test can mess up results by giving a false negative.

 For instance, these lab results in the Journal of Analytical Toxicology show that ingesting aspirin before a drug test may potentially yield negative results.

-One thing that you need to understand, however, is that this method only works in Enzyme Multiplied Immunoassay Technique (EMIT) drug tests but won’t beat a GC-MS test.
+One thing that you need to understand, however, is that this method only works in the Enzyme Multiplied Immunoassay Technique (EMIT) drug tests but won’t beat a GC-MS test.

-Luckily, immunoassay is the most commonly used since it is easy to carry out and the cheapest for most drug screening companies to administer.
+Luckily, the immunoassay is the most commonly used since it is easy to carry out and the cheapest for most drug screening companies to administer.